BetweenWalls/PD2-Singleplayer/README.md

 * examples of all runewords, and additional item bases for making your own
 * all regular and magic equipment items
 * some rare and crafted items

+**Note:** Included characters are *not* currently Andariel-quest-bugged, which is something that can only occur in singleplayer.
+To quest-bug a character, reset their Andariel quest in Hero Editor and do the bug in-game.

 ## Stash Organization
 The shared stash has multiple pages and can be navigated in increments of 1, 10, or 100 pages at a time.
 The stash is organized as follows: